 A FMEA (Failure Mode Effects Analysis) is a tool that helps us anticipate what might go wrong with a product or process as well as identify the possible causes and probabilities of failures.

-Steps of the FMEA
+Steps of the Failure Mode Effects Analysis (FMEA)

 - Recognize and evaluate potential failure modes